 The U.S. unemployment rate fell to a 50-year low this year, and hiring teams are scrambling to be more proactive in understanding candidates today.
 46% of employers are still seeing an increased difficulty in filling jobs, and the truth is, hiring teams are going to need more than just automated processes to conquer the current talent shortage.

 As the time-to-fills for roles climb steadily, it’s necessary for hiring managers and recruiters to collaborate effectively for maximum productivity.
 Recruiters and hiring managers alike need to strategize how they devote their recruitment resources, and who they should devote them to.

 With the emergence of Big Data, Artificial Intelligence, Machine Learning and more, data-driven recruiting is equipping teams with recruitment metrics that can be used to assess and improve hiring performance in accordance with talent pool behavior.

 How will recruitment metrics help strengthen communication with hiring managers?

 Clearer, more efficient intake meetings

-Having access to comprehensive data helps recruiters conduct thorough preparations before an intake meeting.
+Having access to comprehensive talent strategy data helps recruiters conduct thorough preparations before an intake meeting.
 With the help of today’s technology, recruiters can build samples of complete candidate profiles and analyze industry benchmarks prior to a meeting.
 Intake meetings can then be used more efficiently to receive feedback and identify areas of improvement.

 For example, tweaks to a candidate profile can be made during a meeting for hiring managers to visualize how the addition or removal of specific criteria can affect the pool of available talent.
 When recruiters present enough material to spearhead a deep-dive conversation, it encourages a consultative relationship with both sides being on the same page.